As you all may have cleverly deduced, it's almost Christmas.

 After that, I moved onto the works of Agatha Christie.
 This, was entirely my mother’s fault.
 While we were at the library one day, she said “maybe you’d like Agatha Christie, but they might be a bit old for you at the moment”.
 I of course pestered her until she showed me Agatha Christie’s books and let me get several out.
 This is highly ironic, because Mum is the one who now worries when I recount the latest true crime documentary I have watched, or tell her interesting facts about how you can dissolve flesh using only laundry detergent and water.

-By the time I was fourteen, I had worked my way up through the children and young adult sections at the library and had embarked on the rather large and daunting adult section.
+the children and young adult sections at the library and had embarked on the

 I would go home from trips to the library with a bag of books which probably weighed more than I did.
 And the books would be anything, from Jaimie Oliver cook books to Napoleonic spy novels to Forensic Science handbooks.